-While it may seem logical to organize lessons in this manner, sometimes it doesn’t work so great, leaving you learning fairly obscure vocabulary before some of the more essential things.
+While it may seem logical to organize lessons in this manner, it doesn’t always work so well; you may be left learning fairly obscure vocabulary before some of the more essential things.

 In the Spanish course, for example, you’re taught the words for two and three in the 14th skill but the word elegant shows up in the fifth skill.
-That clearly doesn’t make much sense.
+That doesn’t make much sense to me.

-There are also some fairly short explanations of important grammar points and f you’ve already learned some of the material, you can test out of the skill.
+There are also some fairly short explanations of important grammar points, and if you’ve already learned some of the material, you can test out of the skill.

 Most of the learning that you’ll do on Duolingo comes from completing lots of exercises rather than explicit teaching.
 Often, you’ll be asked to translate a sentence even before you’ve been taught any of the words.
-This may sound challenging but it’s actually quite easy since you can click on any words to see their meaning.
+This may sound challenging, but it’s actually quite easy since you can click on any word to see its meaning.

 To me, that’s a pretty big issue.
 When learning a new language, it’s important to mimic lots of speech, so training yourself on something that isn’t always correct isn’t ideal.

-Sometimes, you’ll start the lesson by being given a few pictures and you’ll match the word to the picture.
+Sometimes, a lesson will begin by presenting you with a few pictures and you’ll match the word to the picture.
 It’s a simple enough way to be introduced to a new word, but hardly challenging.

 Another issue with Duolingo is that sometimes the sentence choices don’t make much sense.
 There isn’t a strong focus on conversational language like you may find with other courses.
 This can lead to some bizarre sentences showing up.
 In fact, there’s even a Twitter account dedicated to it.

-It’s not necessarily a problem as the very strange sentences won’t show up too often.
-Even when they do, they can still help you understand the language better, and if nothing else, make you laugh.
+All in all, it’s not necessarily a big problem as the strange sentences don’t show up too often.
+And even when they do, they can still help you understand the language better, and if nothing else, make you laugh.
 Still, it can feel a bit odd learning sentences that you’ll never use in real life.